The best 4-person tents 2025: spacious tents for camping with friends and family

 Reasons to avoid

 Dreaming of 4-person tent that you can still take backpacking?
 Meet the Kelty Dirt Motel.
-The name sums up its appeal: it’s happy to go adventuring far from the madding crowds but still offers a comfy nights sleep when you pitch it in the wild.
+The name sums up its appeal: it’s happy to go adventuring far from the madding crowds but still offers a comfy night's sleep when you pitch it in the wild.

 As lightweight as many backpacking tents, it could be carried alone in a backpack or easily split between two people.
-We wouldn’t recommend sleeping four adults in the bedroom, but there’s a good amount of room for three and it’s positively palatial for two.
-Two doors, each with their own wide porch, make it easy to pop in and out when sharing.
+We wouldn’t recommend sleeping four adults in the bedroom, but there’s a good amount of room for three, and it’s positively palatial for two.
+Two doors, each with its own wide porch, make it easy to pop in and out when sharing.
 There's also room to store your bag and boots next to you.

-The Dirt Motel's dome design is wind-resistant enough to take higher into the mountains, but although we found it waterproof enough to deal with a shower when testing, 1,500mm of waterproofing might not be enough to deal with more heavier outbursts.
+The Dirt Motel's dome design is wind-resistant enough to take higher into the mountains, but although we found it waterproof enough to deal with a shower when testing, 1,500mm of waterproofing might not be enough to deal with heavier outbursts.
 Like the MSR Zoic, the Dirt Motel's inner tent is made of ‘No-See-Um’ insect-stopping mesh that can be used in isolation on the hot summer nights.

 Read our full Kelty Dirt Motel review